enuzzo/synthalia/README.md

 | **Encoder** | KY-040 rotary + push button | The tactile interface.
 Brass knob.
 Satisfying clicks. |
 | **Enclosure** | Concrete base, frosted glass dome | The reason people ask "wait, you *made* that?" |

 The physical design: a helical LED coil inside a glass bell jar, sitting on a sculpted concrete base with brass rotary knobs and a ToF sensor angled at 45 degrees for natural hand interaction.
-It looks like something from a design museum.
+It looks like something from a design museum, or Wes Anderson toilet, you decide.
 It runs ESPHome.

 ---